0xLeoDev/confetti_on_a_button/README.md

 ### Changes i've made:
 >The button only initialise the confetti. <br />
->The animation automatically stop after the circle.
+>The animation automatically stop after the circle. <br />
+>You can call the confetti function from the parent now. <br />
+>Width bug fixed.